 land holdings, and investments.
 Turner is the second largest individual landholder in North

-A highly gifted filmmaker and photographer, Rhett Turner is president of Red Sky Productions, a state of the art international film production company focusing on documentary films for global television audiences and private corporations.
+A highly gifted filmmaker and photographer, Rhett Turner is president of Red Sky Productions, a state- of-the-art, international film production company focusing on documentary films for global television audiences and private corporations.
 He is well versed in every aspect of film production, and has served as a camera operator, photographer, producer and editor on several projects.
 Rhett launched Red Sky Productions in 1999 with the release of Pollinators in Peril, a well-received environmental documentary hosted by Peter Fonda.
 He has continued collaboration with the National Wildlife Federation on similar projects, including El Lobo: The Song of the Wolf.
 A graduate of the prestigious Rhode Island School of Design, Rhett's work has taken him to places such as Antarctica, Rwanda, North and South Korea, Galapagos, Greenland and Italy.
 He was in Amman, Jordan during the Gulf War, as well as on the ground in Russia during the fall of the USSR.
 Rhett's outlook on conservation was highly influenced by his father as he grew up with strict tenets of environmental stewardship, and has pursued these themes through his career.
+Prior to filmmaking, he worked as an account executive for CNN in the Tokyo office.
 Rhett graduated from the Citadel with a degree in Business Administration.
-He has worked as an account executive for CNN in the Tokyo office.

 Beau Turner is involved in numerous charitable organizations related to environmental conservation and preservation around the world.
-He currently serves as Chairman of the Board of Trustees for the Turner Endangered Species Fund and is the Director of Natural Resources and Biodiversity for Turner Enterprises, Inc., the land-holding group for the Turner Family.
+He currently serves as Chairman of the Board of Trustees for the Turner Endangered Species Fund and is the Director of Natural Resources and Biodiversity for Turner Enterprises, Inc., which manages the business interests, landholdings and investments of his father, Ted Turner.
 Among Beau’s challenges is the directive to balance a strong concern and ethic for environmental protection with several for-profit ventures, including the largest bison operation in the world.
 Beau’s greatest passion is getting young people outdoors and excited about nature and the environment.
 To help achieve this goal, he founded the Beau Turner Youth Conservation Center (BTYCC) near his home in Florida in 2008.
 The BTYCC is a place where children are encouraged to be active outdoors.
 They learn about conservation, interact with nature, acquire fishing, archery, hunting and camping skills and study alternative energy sources (the center is powered primarily by solar panels).
 Currently, Beau is working on growing the youth center concept and developing the BTYCC into a model for similar centers nationwide.
 Turner graduated from The Citadel, The Military College of South Carolina and also did graduate work at the University of Montana.

 Florence Vasser Seydel is a senior at The Lovett School in Atlanta, Georgia.
 She is a member of the National Honor Society and a repeated recipient of the Lovett Scholars Award.
 Her extracurricular activities at Lovett have included Varsity Cheerleading, Junior Varsity and Varsity Soccer, Vestry and the highly selective Peer Assistance and Leadership (PAL) program.
 Additionally, she has served on Lovett’s environmentally conscious Green Team organization as Head of the Energy Sector, member of the Publicity Team and most recently acts as the Head of the Earth Week and E-Waste Committee.
 The summer before her senior year, Vasser attended Brown University’s Pre-College Summer Program to study Etymology and then continued with her studies in Cadiz, Spain with the El Mundo Lengua Program.